Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Additional examples are sites that are currently used for or were historically used for various industries.
 Iowa has a long history of industrial growth, technological advancements and progress.
 Progress of this type does not come without the use of raw materials, chemicals and fuels required by industry.
 One of the common issues that we encounter when looking at individual sites is that the site contains some form of contamination that may be limited to the footprint of the site or possibly even extend beyond property lines and onto nearby properties.
 When this happens it is difficult to find a location where the contamination does not pose a threat to the groundwater and/or the piping used in GHEX systems.

-Here are some of the issues that we have experienced that may limit drilling on your site:
+Here are some of the situations that may that may limit drilling on your site:

 All proposed GHEX sites that may contain contaminants require a more thorough review and construction plan.
-There are even cases when vertical boreholes may not be an option due to the type and extent of contamination on the actual property proposed for drilling or adjoining properties.
-If a detailed review is not performed in these scenarios, installation cost, inconvenience and liabilities increase for both the property owner and the drilling contractor and can ultimately result in increased monitoring requirements and wasted money and time.
+There are even cases when drilling vertical boreholes may not be an option due to the type and extent of contamination on the property or adjoining properties near where the drilling is proposed.
+If a detailed review is not performed in these scenarios, installation cost, inconvenience and liabilities increase for both the property owner and the drilling contractor and can ultimately result in increased monitoring requirements, fines and associated clean-up costs.
 It is important to remember that a GHEX system may not be the most economical long-term solution on a site that requires extensive review, greatly increased construction standards, ongoing monitoring requirements and questionable long-term durability of the system piping when exposed to contaminants.

 It is the responsibility of the property owner to initiate the site review process and to work with a groundwater professional and the department to determine the actual risks of drilling at the proposed location.
 There may be properties that will not be able to utilize GHEX systems due to pre-existing site contamination issues.